sayande717/notes/topics/Computer-Architecture-and-Organisation.md

 - **Multicore**: Multicore refers to a computer processor that contains multiple independent processing units, known as cores, on a single chip.
 Each core can execute instructions independently, allowing for parallel processing and improved performance in multi-threaded applications.

 # Instruction Level Parallelism
+## Instruction Pipeline
+- A pipeline is a set of data processing elements connected in series.
+  - Stages in a 5-stage pipeline:
+    1. **Instruction Fetch**: The processor retrieves the next instruction to be executed from memory.
+    2. **Instruction Decode**: The fetched instruction is decoded to determine the operation to be performed and the operands involved.
+    3. **Instruction Execute**: The processor performs the operation specified by the instruction.
+    4. **Memory Access**: If the instruction involves accessing memory, the processor reads from or writes to the specified memory location.
+    5. **Write Back**: The result of the instruction execution is written back to the appropriate register or memory location.

 ## Cycles Per Instruction
 - Instruction Execution Rate: Refers to the number of instructions that a processor can execute per unit of time.
 It is a measure of the processor's performance and is typically expressed in terms of **instructions per second (IPS)** or **millions of instructions per second (MIPS)**.